GRAAL-Research/deepparse/docs/source/examples/fine_tuning.rst

     address_parser = AddressParser(model_type="fasttext", device=0)

-Now let's retrain for 5 epoch using a batch size of 8 since the data is really small for the example.
+Now let's retrain for 5 epochs using a batch size of 8 since the dataset is really small for the example.
 Let's start with the default learning rate of 0.01 and use a learning rate scheduler to lower the learning rate as we progress.

 .. code-block:: python